 The area between Fort Myers and Bonita Springs is filled with mostly residential communities such as San Carlos Park and Estero.

-Fort Myers' waterways and balmy climate drew the Calusa Indians to the area, where they subsisted off seafood and shellfish, leaving behind great shell mounds as evidence of their activities.
+Fort Myers' waterways and balmy climate drew the Calusa people to the area, where they subsisted off seafood and shellfish, leaving behind great shell mounds as evidence of their activities.
 The fierce Calusa kept Spanish explorers at bay in the 1500s, but European diseases killed off most of the tribe.
-Those who survived blended in with the Cuban fishers who arrived later on the barrier islands to export mullet and roe back to their homeland.
-The government quickly labeled the region as a scurrilous land populated by outlaws, half-breeds and other unsavory types.
+Those who survived blended with the Cuban fishers who arrived later on the barrier islands to export mullet and roe back to their homeland.

 First known as Fort Harvie, Fort Myers became well-known around 1858 during the Seminole Wars.
 Soldiers who were stationed in the strategic location often stayed, seduced by the area's pleasant climate.
 The region's far-flung ports saw their share of blockade-runners during the Civil War, which brought yet another influx of soldiers-cum-settlers.
 The cattle industry brought "cow hunters" to the area.
 Cow hunters, known for their raucous lifestyle, would drive descendants of the longhorn steers left by early Spanish explorers to Punta Rassa, where today's Sanibel Causeway makes landfall.